Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

 Check our Top 10 Microsoft Outlook Tips and Tricks to Increase Your Productivity.

-What’s Missing in "One Outlook"
+What’s Missing in the New Outlook

 While the new design of Outlook for Windows is certainly eye-catching, there have been some rumblings among bloggers and commenters on Reddit and discussion forums that certain crucial features are missing.